 Physical activity and health modules

 Niamh is involved in physical activity and health related research and policy nationally and internationally.
 She is a partner in the Irish Physical Activity Researsh Collaboration.
-At EU level she was a member of the WHO physical activity networking project on promoting physical activity in socially disadvantaged groups.
-Niamh is an executive member of the steering committee of the Health Enhancing Physical Activity (HEPA) Europe network and the global ISPAH network.
+At EU level she is an active member of the Health Enhancing Physical Activity (HEPA) Europe network and the global ISPAH network.
 She is co-lead of the Working Group on social disadvantage and physical activity in the HEPA Europe network.
 She leads the TEACH CoLab project (Transnational Education and Community Health Collaboratory), a partnership with the University of Washington Bothell in Seattle.

 She was also a partner in the EU funded "JoinIn" project on social inclusion in sport.
 In Ireland, as part of the national physical activity steering group, she was involved in writing and helping to implement the physical activity guidelines and physical activity plan for Ireland.
 Peer reviewed publications include research work on the impact of community based health promotion projects, the impact of mass events on population physical activity, social disadvantage and physical activity, the impact of the GAA healthy clubs project, active travel and student health and physical activity.